This post may contain affiliate links. Please read our disclosure policy.

 For the Cookies

-• Flour- All purpose flour will work great in this recipe.
+- Flour- All purpose flour is all you’ll need in this recipe!

 For the Icing

-• Neon Pink Food Coloring– Really you can use any color, but to get the classic Crumbl look you will need neon pink.
+- Neon Pink Food Coloring– Really you can use any color, but to get the classic Crumbl look you will need just a little bit of neon pink.

 The Cookie

-The cookies will spread as they bake, so make sure to leave room in between the cookies on the pan.
+- The cookies will spread a bit as they bake, so make sure to leave room in between the cookies on the pan.
 I usually only put 6 cookies per pan.

-Bake at 350 degrees for 9-11 minutes.
+- Bake at 350 degrees for 9-11 minutes.
 It is so important to not over bake these cookies!
 Over baking will cause your cookies to dry out, and we want a soft and chewy texture.
 The cookies shouldn’t brown at all.
 You will know they are ready when they are puffed up and no longer look wet in the middle.
-For the large cookies I wouldn’t let them bake longer than 12 minutes.

 The Icing

-Once they are removed from the oven, allow them to cook on the cookie sheet.
+- Once they are removed from the oven, allow them to cool on the cookie sheet.

-While the cookies are cooling, make the frosting by creaming the butter until nice and smooth.
+- While the cookies are cooling, make the frosting by creaming the butter until nice and smooth.
 Slowly add the powdered sugar, almond extract and milk until smooth and creamy.
-Then add 4 drops of the neon pink food coloring if desired.
+Then add 2-4 drops of the neon pink food coloring, if desired.

 If you liked this recipe, try some of these other delicious recipes!